May 20, 2024 by Samantha Wilson

 Builder: Blohm & Voss shipyard, Hamburg

-In a world full of trends, remain a classic – Keep sailing.
-Rightboat has 100’s of beautiful classic boats and yachts listed for sale.
-Explore a rich and historic look back at some of the most beautiful craft ever built over hundreds of years.
-Start your Boats for Sale search today...
+Rightboat.com has hundreds of beautiful classic boats and yachts listed for sale.
+Explore a rich and diverse array of some of the most beautiful craft built, each to a time-honored standard of craftsmanship.

 Written By: Samantha Wilson